tederer/octowatch-videoservice/README.md

 ## Installation

-The installation of the video service consists of two parts: firstly, all the necessary dependencies must be made available, and then the service can be compiled.
+The installation of the Video Service consists of two parts: firstly, all the necessary dependencies must be made available, and then the service can be compiled.

 ### Installing the Dependencies